thesfinox/mars-reconnaissance-orbiter/docs/source/quickstart.rst

 .. note::

    The ``.hdr`` file must be accompanied by a corresponding ``.img`` file in the same directory.
-   Both files are part of the ENVI format standard used by CRISM.
+   Both files are part of the ENVI format standard used by `CRISM <http://crism.jhuapl.edu/>`_.

 Displaying Images
 ~~~~~~~~~~~~~~~~~